Benzodiazepine Withdrawal Syndrome Explained

 Benzodiazepine withdrawal syndrome refers to a set of symptoms experienced by addiction sufferers as they try to overcome their addiction.
 In rehab, it usually occurs during the detox stage.
 It is a sign that a user has developed a high tolerance for the drug, which has in turn led to taking larger doses to retain the same intoxicating effects.

-In some cases, prolonged treatment with a therapeutic dose can result in an individual experiencing benzodiazepine withdrawal syndrome.
-The length of the withdrawal syndrome is generally reliant on the severity of an individual’s addiction.
-Likewise, those with a mild addiction may experience some symptoms but not others.
+In some cases, prolonged treatment with a therapeutic dose can result in experiencing benzodiazepine withdrawal syndrome.
+The length of the withdrawal syndrome depends on how severe an addiction is.
+Likewise, those at the early stages of addiction may experience some symptoms but not others.

 Types of Benzodiazepine Withdrawal Syndrome

-While one type of benzodiazepine withdrawal syndrome is caused by the user’s initial addiction to a substance, the second may develop while receiving a less potent benzodiazepine in a treatment facility.
+One type of benzodiazepine withdrawal syndrome is caused by the user’s initial addiction to a substance, another may develop while receiving a less potent benzodiazepine in a treatment facility.
 The latter is usually easier to manage and is accompanied by significantly less severe symptoms.

 Cause of Benzodiazepine Withdrawal Syndrome

-As a user continues to abuse a benzodiazepine, their building tolerance prompts them to take more of the drug with greater frequency, resulting in substance dependence.
-Because of their dependence on the drug, the body reacts adversely to being deprived of it, resulting in benzodiazepine withdrawal syndrome.
+As a user continues to abuse a benzodiazepine, their building tolerance prompts them to take more of the drug at a higher frequency, usually resulting in substance dependence.
+Because of their dependence on the drug, the body reacts adversely to being deprived of it, resulting in a benzodiazepine withdrawal syndrome.

-During the withdrawal stage, there is a risk that the drug used to taper users off a potent benzodiazepine will result in benzodiazepine withdrawal syndrome if it is used for too long.
-This is a fairly rare occurrence.
+During the withdrawal stage, there is a risk that the drug used to taper users off a potent benzodiazepine will result in a benzodiazepine withdrawal syndrome.
+This is why, during a medically supervised inpatient detox, it is used only for the prescribed period and in the prescribed doses.